WebPlatformForEmbedded/meta-wpe/README.md

 2. Add this layer to `conf/bblayers.conf` and the dependencies above.
 3. Set `MACHINE` in `conf/local.conf` to one of the supported boards.
 4. Customise `conf/local.conf` according to your specific board and needs.
-5. Build a Westeros-based image: `bitbake wpe-westeros-image`.
+5. Build a Westeros-based image: `bitbake wpe-westeros-image` or build a EGLFS image: `bitbake wpe-eglfs-image`.
 6. Copy the generated image file (in `tmp/deploy/images`) to an SD card.
 7. Boot your board.

-Please visit the documentation for detailed instructions, including tutorials and HowTo's for different devices.
+Please visit the [documentation](https://github.com/WebPlatformForEmbedded/meta-wpe/wiki) for detailed instructions, including tutorials and HowTo's for different devices.

 ## License